itsamrit/itsamrit/README.md

 After cant compose more than 1 docker file.
 So after composing using devconfigure, u cant compose any docker file of original github repo

 In devcontiner, if asking selct service client server.
 Then select client it will start all the proxy servers required for it.

+ThunderClient, PostMan can be used as client side to call the apis